caguirre1378/Data-Analyst-Portfolio/README.md

    - All calculations are designed to dynamically update based on input adjustments.

 **Project Impact and Deliverables:**
-- Improved On-Time Delivery: Analysis showed a notable improvement in delivery rates from 2014 to 2018, indicating gains in production efficiency.
+- Improved On-Time Delivery:
+  Analysis showed a notable improvement in delivery rates from 2014 to 2018, indicating gains in production efficiency.

-- Optimized Transmission Processes: The study evaluated cost-effective methods for transmission processes, contributing to potential cost savings in production.
+- Optimized Transmission Processes:
+  The study evaluated cost-effective methods for transmission processes, contributing to potential cost savings in production.

-- Enhanced Employee Retention: Analyzed factors affecting employee retention, such as gender and locality, to suggest measures for improved satisfaction and retention rates.
+- Enhanced Employee Retention:
+  Analyzed factors affecting employee retention, such as gender and locality, to suggest measures for improved satisfaction and retention rates.

-- Comprehensive Report: An 8-page report provided a summary of findings, insights, and recommendations, serving as a valuable reference for decision-makers.
+- Comprehensive Report:
+  An 8-page report provided a summary of findings, insights, and recommendations, serving as a valuable reference for decision-makers.

-- Data Analysis Worksheets: Excel sheets with data, calculations, and visualizations offer stakeholders the ability to explore findings independently.
+- Data Analysis Worksheets:
+  Excel sheets with data, calculations, and visualizations offer stakeholders the ability to explore findings independently.

-**Conclusion:**
+**Conclusion**
 This project demonstrates the value of data analytics in supporting data-driven decision-making.
 The insights provided serve as a foundation for improved operational efficiency and employee retention strategies, giving the company practical guidance for sustained performance optimization.
 The final report and Excel worksheets are designed to be user-friendly resources, offering clear directions for applying the findings and monitoring progress.

-**Contribution and Licensing:**
+**Contribution and Licensing**
 As a university project, this work is proprietary and intended for educational use within the scope of the course requirements.

 **Future Work and Feedback:**
+Potential expansions include:
+- Integrating predictive modeling
-Potential expansions include integrating predictive modeling and automating KPI tracking to streamline decision-making.
-Embedding this analysis into an ERP system could also provide real-time insights.
-Stakeholder feedback is welcomed to further refine and adapt the project for industry needs.
+- Automating KPI tracking to streamline decision-making.
+- Embedding this analysis into an ERP system could also provide real-time insights.

+Feedback from stakeholders is welcomed to refine and adapt the project for practical industry applications.

 ### Project 2: Optimizing Resource Allocation, Logistics, and Network Infrastructure Using LP, MILP, and Network Flow Techniques (Fall 2023, Operations and Supply Chain Management)